Global search

 I am making super contributions, so I am covered by TPD insurance

 The fact that you make super contributions does not guarantee you’re covered by the fund’s TPD policy – you must still meet the specified criteria.
+If you’re not sure what your super fund’s TPD policy is, you can call us and we can run a free super claim check for you and let you know.

 The importance of seeking legal advice before making a TPD claim

-It’s vital you seek legal advice before making a claim.
+It’s vital you seek legal advice before making a TPD claim.
 When it comes to insurance claims, what you say to the fund’s insurer can and will be investigated during the process.

 By contacting us from the start, you ensure your claim will have the best possible chance of returning the maximum entitlement.